-These are the Best CPUs for Gaming in 2021
+These are the best CPUs for gaming you can buy in 2022

 We already have a comprehensive collection of the best CPUs on the market that goes into detail about the various CPU options across different categories and workloads.
 However, we think gaming by itself deserves a dedicated list due to the sheer number of options that can’t possibly fit into an article detailing multiple workloads.
 Things are now more exciting than ever for gamers after the recent launch of Intel’s Alder Lake CPUs.
 We encourage you to check out our detailed review of the Intel Core i5-12600K and Core i9-12900K to know everything about them.
 In this best CPUs for gaming article, we’ll be taking a look at how the new Intel processors stack up against AMD’s existing line of high-performance mainstream chips on the market.
 So without wasting any more time, let’s jump right into the list to check out all the available options right now when it comes to high-performance gaming CPUs:

 Note: This is an ever-evolving list that we keep updating over time to reflect the current market scenario.
 We recommend you check back every time a new processor is launched to see if it made it to our collection.

 Best overall CPU for gaming: Intel Core i5-12600K

 Second best overall CPU for gaming: AMD Ryzen 5 5600X

 Best high-performance CPU for gaming: Intel Core i9-12900K

 Second best high-performance CPU for gaming: AMD Ryzen 9 5950X

 Best value CPU for gaming: AMD Ryzen 9 5900X

 Budget Best CPU for gaming: Intel Core i5-12400